Bankeybiharidassa/directus/README.md

 pnpm install
 ```

+`npm install` is not supported at the repository root because the monorepo uses
+the `workspace:` protocol.
+Use `pnpm install` or run `scripts/install.sh` to
+install all dependencies.

 ### Node.js 18 Compatibility

 Older CRM modules can still run on Node 18.
 Use `nvm` to switch and bypass the